IDEAS Grant Competition

 Foreign Policy Goal Focus: Global Health

-Project Summary: Xavier University of Louisiana, a Historically Black University, will use its IDEAS grant to create the Develop Impactful Vietnam-based Education Abroad and Reimagine Student Engagement (DIVERSE) program.
-This initiative aims to increase student participation from two groups that are traditionally underrepresented in the university’s study abroad programs: male and Asian/Pacific Islander students.
-This program will extend the university’s institutional partnerships in the region and provide a course in which students can examine global health policies, interventions, and outcomes, shadow a local hospital, and network with local health experts in Vietnam.
+Xavier University of Louisiana, a historically Black university, will use its IDEAS grant to create the Develop Impactful Vietnam-based Education Abroad and Reimagine Student Engagement program.
+IDEAS grant funds will support program development costs including a faculty exploratory trip to Vietnam.
+This initiative aims to increase student participation from two groups that are underrepresented in the university’s study abroad programs: male and Asian/Pacific Islander students.
+Asian/Pacific Islander students at Xavier are primarily Vietnamese American STEM majors who have expressed interest in a global health course in Vietnam.
+Thus, this program will directly address this need.
+To target male students, the project will create a Student Buddying Initiative to partner study abroad alumni with interested students, reducing hesitancy among students who are more likely to not go abroad.
+This program will also extend the university’s institutional partnerships in the region and provide a course in which students can examine global health policies, interventions, and outcomes, shadow a local hospital, and network with local health experts in Vietnam.

 2021 Grant Competition Finalists